-7. Does making biochar require use of fossil fuels?
+7. Does making biochar require the use of fossil fuels?

-A small amount of natural gas or liquid fuel is often used for the initial heating process to begin but after that, the pyrolysis process is self-sufficient as the associated pyrolysis gas production can be used as fuel to sustain the process.
+No, but a small amount of natural gas or liquid fuel may be used to initiate the pyrolysis heating process, but after that, the pyrolysis process is self-sufficient, and the associated pyrolysis gas produced is typically used to sustain the process.